dj1ch/minigotchi/CONTRIBUTING.md

 # Minigotchi contributing guidelines
+Hello everyone, whether you be from hacktoberfest or just some random person who stumbled upon this repository.
 Be sure to follow our contributing guidelines!
 This project needs just as much help from the community as it does from the maintainer itself.
 #
 ## How can I contribute?
 1. Fork and clone the repository